-Expected Result Performance Indicators Baselines Targets I.2 Tailored and balanced IP legislative, regulatory and policy frameworks No. of countries requesting WIPO's specific contribution on IP in relation to competition policy-related issues 4 (end 2018) 3 countries per year III.2 Enhanced human resource capacities able to deal with the broad range of requirements for the effective use of IP for development in developing countries, LDCs and countries with economies in transition No. of hosting arrangements for developing country scientists 14 cumulative (end 2018) 11 additional hosting arrangements VII.1 IP-based platforms and tools for knowledge transfer, technology adaptation and diffusion from Increased membership in WIPO Re:Search, including from developing countries and LDCs 141 Members, of which 57 from developing countries and LDCs (cumulative as at end 2018) 12 new Members, of which 4 from developing countries and LDCs developed to developing countries, particularly least developed countries, to address global challenges No. of agreements under WIPO Re:Search which lead to new or accelerated R&D in NTDs, malaria, and TB 140 agreements, of which 8 follow-on agreements (cumulative end 2018) 20 new agreements, of which 10 are follow-on agreements Increased no. of WIPO GREEN Members 86 Partners and 1,236 users (cumulative end 2018) 8 additional Partners; 350 additional users No. of records in the WIPO GREEN database 3,910 records (cumulative end 2018) 1,200 additional records
+Expected Result Performance Indicators Baselines Targets I.2 Tailored and balanced IP legislative, regulatory and policy frameworks No. of countries requesting WIPO's specific contribution on IP in relation to competition policy-related issues 4 (end 2018) 3 countries per year III.2 Enhanced human resource capacities able to deal with the broad range of requirements for the effective use of IP for development in developing countries, LDCs and countries with economies in transition No. of hosting arrangements for developing country scientists 14 cumulative (end 2018) 11 additional hosting arrangements VII.1 IP-based platforms and tools for knowledge transfer, technology adaptation and diffusion from Increased membership in WIPO Re:Search, including from developing countries and LDCs 141 Members, of which 57 from developing countries and LDCs (cumulative as at end 2018) 12 new Members, of which 4 from developing countries and LDCs developed to developing countries, particularly least developed countries, to address global challenges No. of agreements under WIPO Re:Search which lead to new or accelerated R&D in NTDs, malaria, and TB 140 agreements, of which 8 follow-on agreements (cumulative end 2018) 20 new agreements, of which 10 are follow-on agreements • Increased no. of WIPO GREEN Members 86 Partners and 1,236 users (cumulative end 2018) 8 additional Partners; 350 additional users No. of records in the WIPO GREEN database 3,910 records (cumulative end 2018) 1,200 additional records

-Expected Result Performance Indicators Baselines Targets No. of agreements catalyzed by WIPO GREEN facilitating knowledge transfer, technology adaptation, transfer and/or diffusion Data sharing agreements: 2 additional Formalized Connections: 8 additional Agreements catalyzed: 4 additional (biennium) Increased integration of food security into WIPO GREEN 18 food security technologies (cumulative end 2018) 30 additional food security technologies (biennium)
+Expected Result Performance Indicators Baselines Targets No. of agreements catalyzed by WIPO GREEN facilitating knowledge transfer, technology adaptation, transfer and/or diffusion Data sharing agreements: 10 Formalized Connections 27 (26 Signed Letters of Intent, 1 Memorandum of Understanding) Agreements catalyzed: 5 (cumulative end 2018) Data sharing agreements: 2 additional Formalized Connections: 8 additional Agreements catalyzed: 4 additional (biennium) Increased integration of food security into WIPO GREEN 18 food security technologies (cumulative end 2018) 30 additional food security technologies (biennium)

-The overall resources for Program 18 in 2020/21 shows a net decrease of 13.9 per cent compared to the 2018/19 Approved Budget.
+The overall resources for Program 18 in 2020/21 shows a net decrease of 11.3 per cent compared to the 2018/19 Approved Budget.